EverythingsComputer/ShunyaNet-Sentinel/README.md

 # Full Instructions & Config

-1. Enter topics of interest, or load one of the default lists provided.
+1. **Enter topics of interest**, or load one of the default lists provided.
 Up to 10 topics may be added to each list.

-2. Click “Load Prompt File” to load a prompt file.
-A default prompt is provided (`default_prompt.txt`).
+3. **Click “Load Prompt File” to load a prompt file.** A default prompt is provided (`default_prompt.txt`).
    1. You’re encouraged to tweak and revise this prompt - it may substantially improve the quality of reporting.
 There is A LOT of room for customization here.
    2. There is a 'default_prompt-always-reply.txt' included.
 This prompt requires the LLM choose one news item to report back on, even if no topics are triggered.
 You can use this to debug/test the LLM's analysis.

-3. Click “Load Data Source File” to load an RSS list.
-Two default lists are provided.
+4. **Click “Load Data Source File” to load an RSS list.** Two default lists are provided.
 A short “Default_test” list and a longer “Default_long” list, which focuses on world-wide news and breaking news.
    1. Tailoring your own lists to your region or topics of interest will significantly affect the output of information.
 An example region-focused list that I used for a recent trip is provided ('India_regional_example-v1.txt').
    2. Reddit and blue-sky can be easily converted into RSS feeds.
 Programs, such as RSSBridge, can also generate RSS feeds from websites that don’t have one.
    2. The “Default_test” list is a short list of a variety of RSS feeds.
 The purpose is to keep the first RSS pull quick and short, so that you can diagnose whether all the pieces are working the way they should.

-4. In settings, set the following fields.
-These will save and persist if you end and restart the program.
+5. **In settings, set the following fields.** These will save and persist if you end and restart the program.
 The default settings will work with most configurations - but you must still enter field #1 yourself:
    1. **LLM URL:** Copy your LM-Studio server URL here.
 Make sure `/v1` is included at the end.
 Examples:
       1. For local, LAN, or tailscale lan: `http://x.x.x.x:<port>/v1/chat/completions`
       2. For tailscale https, use https: `https://ca***a.tail2a*****.ts.net/v1/chat/completions`